 And so I hope we do have a spirited set of hearings.

-And based on one simple tricky but nonetheless case that the Supreme Court has now decided, have her call a racist or reverse racist.
+What we can't continue to have is to have somebody like a Judge Sotomayar, who is announced and based on one simple, tricky, but nonetheless case that the Supreme Court has now decided, have her called a racist or reverse racist.

 And she ought to withdraw her nomination because we're mad at her.

-He's got me on the brain.
+He's just, well, I know he's shameless, James, but he's got me on the brain.

-Newt called her a racist and he pulled it back.
+Newt called her a racist, and he pulled it back.

 I called her racist and bigot and stuck with it.